twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/content-of-dhamma-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  04-09 add: Dealing with Pain in Samādhi Practice, On Ānāpāna Samādhi, A Scales Like Samādhi, Diamond Meditation and Appendix; "Bhavaṅga Meditation" suspended
   2022-02-13 create rst